ezell38/DroneInTheSky_Elias_Asher/README.md

  - Propeller blades can cause harm

  - Muscular injury from walking to get drone or other projectile

+Avoidance -

+We will wear safety glasses while flying the drone and doing other various tasks that could endanger our eyes.
+Properly warm-up before retrieving drone/projectile.

 ### What we need to learn